Ik0ri4n/ik0page/src/content/blog/2023/05_google-ctf-23.md

 Our ultimate goal for this challenge is to use variable expansion to get the flag string and somehow avoid it being censored.
 Because of the check in the `censor_string()` function we can do so by first sending a string array and then a boolean array and using the vulnerability we found to change one of the `'CTF{'`-bytes to `0x01`.
-Even better, we can overwrite the length short at the start of the data buffer with `0x01` with disables the check in this method and still gives us the whole string because it is printed with `snprintf()` and `%s` ignoring the supposed length.
+Even better, we can overwrite the length short at the start of the data buffer with `0x01` which disables the check in this method and still gives us the whole string because it is printed with `snprintf()` and `%s` ignoring the supposed length.
 To consistently place the two allocated heap blocks for the entries at a fixed offset from each other on the stack we can set the same initial buffer size.
 This is because heap allocation strategies typically place blocks of the same size together to utilize memory space as best as possible.
 See the memory dump below to understand the offset: